 - Annual Events

-There are many events held on the Riverwalk throughout the year including fundraising walks/runs/triathlons as well as weekly concerts and children's story times.
-The Park District is responsible for scheduling many of the events, while the Naperville Public Library hosts the children's story times.
-A tentative schedule is below.
+There are many events held on the Riverwalk throughout the year, including fundraising walks/runs/triathlons as well as seasonal events and story times.
+The Park District is responsible for scheduling many of the events while the Naperville Public Library hosts the children’s story times.
+For the most up-to-date Park District event information, please visit www.napervilleparks.org.
+For up-to-date Naperville Public Library information, please visit www.naperville-lib.org.

-To inquire about scheduling an event on the Riverwalk, email Debbie Kretzmann at email@example.com or call (630) 848-3605.
+To inquire about scheduling an event on the Riverwalk, contact the Naperville Park District by emailing firstname.lastname@example.org or calling (630) 848-5000.

 - Weddings and Other Events